A Reconfiguration and Commentary on Revelation 1-3

 26a To the one who is victorious

-26b and [who] does my will to the end, I will give authority over the nations— 27 that one ‘will rule them with an iron scepter and will dash them to pieces like pottery’—just as I have received authority from my Father.
+26b and who does [a] my will to the end, I will give authority over the nations— 27 that one ‘will rule them with an iron scepter and will dash them to pieces like pottery’—just as I have received authority from my Father.
 28 I will also give that one the morning star.

 29 Whoever has ears, let them hear what the Spirit says to the churches.